4. More ressources for social work and counseling

-Sex work is a multifaceted profession that involves various tasks and challenges: Sex workers must find a suitable workplace, provide sexual services, minimize the risks to their physical and psychological well-being, establish relationships with clients (often by managing websites or profiles on relevant online platforms), manage their business financially, accounting and tax wise, observe various legal framework conditions and much more.
-However, there is no training that prepares people for the profession of “sex worker”.
+Sex work is a multifaceted profession that involves various tasks and challenges: Sex workers must find a suitable workplace, provide sexual services, minimize the risks to their physical and psychological well-being, establish relationships with clients (often by managing websites or profiles on online platforms), manage their business in terms of finance, accounting and tax, observe various legal framework conditions and much more.
+However, there is no training that prepares people for the profession of sex worker.
 Colleagues can provide valuable tips and guidance, however many sex workers work alone and there are few (funded) opportunities for peer-to-peer exchange (see recommendation 3).
 Therefore, many sex workers have a high need for guidance, support and/or help in coping with their day-to-day work.
-This is all the more true if they are affected by other vulnerability factors, for example if they are still very young, have no knowledge of German and/or live or work illegally.
+This is all the more true if they are affected by other vulnerability factors, for example if they are still very young, have no knowledge of German and/or live or work illegalized.
 If there are no support structures for sex workers, agents, pimps or even landlords can take advantage of this situation by supposedly offering help but in reality creating an exploitative relationship.
-It can be concluded from the results of the study that:

-The following areas of action emerged from the focus group discussions, which should be addressed by promoting appropriate social work and counseling services:
+The following areas of action should be addressed by reinforcing appropriate social work and counseling services:

-• For people who are thinking about starting out in sex work, we recommend initial counseling sessions at special counseling centers.
-There they can obtain factual information about the advantages and disadvantages of the job as well as the current conditions and prospects in the industry so that they can make an informed decision for or against entering sex work.
+• For people who are thinking about starting out in sex work, we recommend initial counselling sessions in counselling centers.
+There they can obtain objective information about the advantages and disadvantages of the job as well as the current conditions and prospects in the industry so that they can make an informed decision for or against entering sex work.
 They can also get immediate tips, should they decide to do so.

 • Outreach counseling for initial contact with sex workers who have not yet been connected to any support organization.